wiltruong/portfolio_v1/_pages/about.md

 > Going beyond in unconventional means.

 Being a designer means to me is the freedom to go beyond what everyone is doing.
 Whether if it is creating something that is unconventional, or going beyond the present, I strive to create something unique that would enable those to think.

 <br><br>
+<h1>Want to chat?</h1>
+I'm always interested in looking for new opportunities!
+You can contact me at: truongwilson@gmail.com or through LinkedIn.
+<br><br>